santoshsqa/Assignment/README.md

 * **Verify the checkout journey by adding any product to the cart.** - Solution4.java

+# How to Execute
+* Clone this project in local and import to your IDE(Ecliple preferable)
+* Wait to download relevant jar from maven repository to local
+* Execute **testng,xml** as parallel execute is already implemented in xml file
+* See the report as index.html

 #Issue Facing
  Not able to perform Filter and Sort by process as application is throwing error as 403 on performing sorting and filter process.
 See the Image and Video video
  ![image](https://user-images.githubusercontent.com/73033312/96350803-246af580-10d5-11eb-9ef0-6ab2a57b47d4.png)
 Video :-[Forbidden Issue](https://santoshgupta.tinytake.com/tt/NDczNjY1NF8xNDk4NjQxNg)

+**Note:-** I have the knowledge of cypress tool also but didn't worked on real time application but will be able to implement from scratch as it was preferred tool mentioned in assignment